An easy recipe for keto buffalo cauliflower wings, made with no flour and served with a blue cheese dressing and celery.

 Ingredients

-Here's an overview of the ingredients you'll need to make buffalo cauliflower wings.
+Here's an overview of the ingredients needed to make his recipe.
 The exact measurements are listed in the recipe card below.

 Instructions